Autherine Lucy: Desegregation of the University of Alabama

+Lucy became friends with Pollie Myers at Miles College, and after graduation, Myers proposed that they both apply to graduate school at the University of Alabama, which had never accepted a black student.
+Lucy initially thought Myers was joking, but decided to commit to the plan when Lucy realized Myers was serious.
+Myers was a civil rights activist with the NAACP at the time.

+Suing the university

-In September 1952, she and a friend, Pollie Myers, a civil-rights activist with the NAACP, applied to the University of Alabama.
+In September 1952, the pair applied to the University of Alabama.
 Lucy later said that she wanted a second undergraduate degree, not for political reasons but to get the best possible education in the state.
 Although the women were accepted, their admittance was rescinded when the authorities discovered they were not white.
-Backed by the NAACP, Lucy and Myers charged the University with racial discrimination in a court case that took almost three years to resolve.
+Backed by the NAACP, Lucy and Myers charged the university with racial discrimination in a court case that took almost three years to resolve.
 While waiting, Lucy worked as an English teacher in Carthage, Mississippi, and as a secretary at an insurance company.

-On June 29, 1955, the NAACP secured a court order preventing the University from rejecting the admission applications of Lucy and Myers (who had married and was then known as Pollie Myers Hudson) based upon their race.
-Lucy was finally admitted to the University but it rejected Hudson on the grounds that a child she had conceived before marriage made her an unsuitable student.
+In 1954, the landmark Supreme Court desegregation case, Brown v.
+Board of Education said that racial segregation in public schools was unconstitutional (illegal).
+This precedent made a federal court side with Lucy and Myers against the university.
+Lucy and Myers's attorneys from the NAACP included Constance Baker Motley, Arthur Shores and Thurgood Marshall, who had helped win Brown.
+On June 29, 1955, the NAACP secured a court order preventing the university from rejecting the admission applications of Lucy and Myers (who had married and was then known as Pollie Myers Hudson) based upon their race.
+Days later, the court amended the order to apply to all other African-American students seeking admission to the University of Alabama.

+The university hired private investigators to find reasons to disqualify Lucy and Myers: it was able to reject Myers on the grounds that a child she had conceived before marriage made her an unsuitable student, but couldn't find a reason to reject Lucy.
+At least two sources have said that the board hoped that without Myers, the more outgoing and assured of the pair and whose idea it originally was to enroll at Alabama, Lucy's own acceptance would mean little or nothing to her, and she would voluntarily decide not to attend.
+But Myers and others strongly encouraged her, and on February 3, 1956, Lucy enrolled as a graduate student in library science, becoming the first African American ever admitted to a white public school or university in the state.
 Even though Lucy was officially admitted, she was still barred from all dormitories and dining halls.
-Days later, the court amended the order to apply to all other African-American students seeking admission.
-At least two sources have said that the board hoped that without Hudson, the more outgoing and assured of the pair and whose idea it originally was to enroll at Alabama, Lucy's own acceptance would mean little or nothing to her, and she would voluntarily decide not to attend.
-But Hudson and others strongly encouraged her, and on February 3, 1956, Lucy enrolled as a graduate student in library science, becoming the first African American ever admitted to a white public school or university in the state.